ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 ##### min (optional)

 The earliest date that the user may select.
-The default value is the current date.
+If no `min` attribute is present, the current date will be the minimum date.

 ##### max (optional)

 The latest date that the user may select.
-The default value is no end date.
+If no `max` attribute is present, the date picker will have no maximum date.

 #####  month-format (optional)

 The format to use for displaying the month in the calendar view.
 The default format is: `"MMMM YYYY"`.

 ##### format (optional)

 The format to use for displaying and parsing the date in the input boxes.
-Default: `"YYYY-MM-DD"`.
+The default format is `"YYYY-MM-DD"`.

 ##### week-day-format (optional)

 The format to use for displaying the day of the week in the calendar view.
-The default format is the non-ISO-standard single character weekday.
+If no `week-day-format` is present, the weekdays will display as the first character of the weekday.

 ##### locale (optional)